Updates, commentary, training and advice on immigration and asylum law

 What is the new definition?

 New Immigration Rules came into force on 10 January 2019.
-The change only applies to anyone issued with leave to enter or remain in the UK since then.
 The new definition, contained in paragraph 6, states that:

 A “Professional Sportsperson”, is someone, whether paid or unpaid, who: